MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step4/run_namd/README.md

 ## 2. Setting up the initial conditions

 We first divide the trajectory up into sub-trajectories.
-These are to be consdiered our independent nuclear sub-trajectories.
+These are to be consdiered our nuclear sub-trajectories.
 The variables for this part are defined as follows:

+`subtraj_time_info`: list of MD trajectory indexes and initial times.
+Ex) [ [0, 0], [0, 250] ]
+                     0th MD trajectory, step 0 and step 250

 `nsubtrajs`: The number of sub-trajectories.

 `subtraj_len`: The length of each sub-trajectory.

-`start_time`: The start time for the first sub-trajectory.

-`subtraj_increment`: The subtrajectories increment size.
+Ex) 2000 for [0, 250] would yield the 0th MD trajectory from step 250 to 2250

 `params["dt"]`: The time step in the MD in **_atomic_** units.
 We recommend using the `units.fs2au` which is imported by `from libra_py import units as units` at the beginning of the file.